greatdaveo/BankForge/README.md

 Sort Code: 12-34-56
 ```

-SendlyPay will extract the payment details, confirm the action, and process the transaction securely - all without leaving WhatsApp.
+BankForge will extract the payment details, confirm the action, and process the transaction securely - all without leaving WhatsApp.